rangwani-harsh/char-cnn-char-rnn-sentiment-analysis/README.md

 ## Character Level Models For Sentiment Analysis
-The CNN version is the same as Yoon Kim's CNN applied at character level.
+The CNN version is the same as [Yoon Kim's CNN](https://arxiv.org/pdf/1408.5882.pdf) applied at character level.
 The char RNN is a GRU based model.

+## Dataset
+[Twitter US Sentiment Analysis Dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) which are split into three seperate files of Negetive, Positive and Neutral Tweets.

 Properties:

 1) No Preprocessing